GowthamKumar1236/SMS-Spam-Detection/README.md

 5) The final step involved fitting various Machine Learning classification models and tabulating the results to evaluate the best performing model.

-6)The best performing model in our analysis was found to be with TF-IDF and Word2vec vectorization approaches using Support Vector Classifier Model.
+6) The best performing model in our analysis was found to be with TF-IDF and Word2vec vectorization approaches using Support Vector Classifier Model.